Abst:

 Brass couplings and unions facilitate the joining of two pipes, allowing for the assembly or disassembly of components without the need for permanent connections.
 This is useful for maintenance and repairs.

-Many brass fittings are designed with threaded connections, allowing for a secure and tight seal between pipes.
+brass fittings are designed with threaded connections, allowing for a secure and tight seal between pipes.
 Threaded fittings are commonly used in gas systems to prevent leaks.

 Compression brass fittings feature a design that compresses a ferrule or ring onto the pipe, creating a tight seal.
 These fittings are suitable for connecting pipes without the need for soldering or welding.